UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 A link to that forum is here:

+@@@@@@@@@@@@@@@@@@ UPDATE THIS LINK @@@@@@@@@@@@@@@@@@@@@@
 <https://gauchospace.ucsb.edu/courses/mod/forum/view.php?id=166697>

 Here's what should be in your post:

-(1) In the title, names of both pair partners, or if you are programming solo, just your own name and the word "solo" in parens, like this:
+1. In the title, names of both pair partners, or if you are programming solo, just your own name and the word "solo" in parens, like this:

     `Pat Isla and Chris Vista`

     or

     `Joe Gaucho (solo)`

-(2) In the body write the answers to these questions:
+2. In the body write the answers to these questions:

-(a) your CSIL username (or both CSIL usernames if in a pair)
+    1. your CSIL username (or both CSIL usernames if in a pair)

-(b) For PAIRS ONLY: What are two times you and your partner can meet at the CSIL lab this coming week for an hour each, in case you don't finish the lab today during lab?
+    2. For PAIRS ONLY: What are two times you and your partner can meet at the CSIL lab this coming week for an hour each, in case you don't finish the lab today during lab?
 List those times here.
 Note that if your schedules are COMPLETELY incompatible, then you should ask the TA to reassign you now, before you even get started working.

-(c) For PAIRS ONLY: Did you and your pair partner exchange some kind of contact information (e.g. email, cell numbers, etc.).
+    3. For PAIRS ONLY: Did you and your pair partner exchange some kind of contact information (e.g. email, cell numbers, etc.).
 Note: the right answer should be YES, because you should do that NOW. :-)

 Only one partner needs to record this on Gauchospace on behalf of a pair.
 No trios for this assignment!

 AND: NO PAIRS UNLESS BOTH OF YOU ARE PRESENT.
-TAs may do some spot checking of this.

 ### Step 0b: Create a directory for lab06, and start lab06Funcs.py and lab06Tests.py in it

-Create a ~/cs8/lab06 directory, and start a new file in it called lab06Funcs.py, using either emacs or idle3 as your editor.
+Create a ~/cs20/lab06 directory, and start a new file in it called lab06Funcs.py, using either emacs or idle3 as your editor.

 NOTE WELL:

 -   You may use emacs no matter how you connect.
 -   If you want to use IDLE, then you either need
-    -   On Windows: PuTTY + XMing
+    -   On Windows: MobaXTerm, or PuTTY + XMing
     -   On Mac: ssh -X + XQuartz
     -   On Linux: you are probably good to go with just ssh -X

 Once you've opened that file, add a comment to the top of your file like this one (substituting your own name and the current date in the proper spot):

-    # lab06Funcs.py  by Agnes Nitt and Jason Ogg for CS8 lab06,  11/13/2013
+    # lab06Funcs.py  by Agnes Nitt and Jason Ogg for CS20 lab06,  11/13/2013
     # Writing to files in Python

 Then, save it under the name lab06Funcs.py

 Also create a separate file called lab06Tests.py

-    # lab06Tests.py  by Agnes Nitt and Jason Ogg for CS8 lab06,  11/13/2013
+    # lab06Tests.py  by Agnes Nitt and Jason Ogg for CS20 lab06,  11/13/2013
     # Tests for lab06Funcs.py

 and save it under the name lab06Tests.py

 ### Step 0c: Copying some files into your lab06 directory

-The next step depends on whether you are working on CSIL, or your own machine, although for this lab I recommend you work on CSIL

--   Even if you are working on your own machine, it will be better if you use your machine to connect to CSIL and work there.
+The next step depends on whether you are working on CSIL, or your own machine, although, again, for this lab it is highly recommended that you work on CSIL.
+Even if you are working on your own machine, it will be better if you use your machine to connect to CSIL and work there.
--   See the instructions on the main page of the wiki about how to connect to CSIL in various ways, from Windows, Mac and Linux.

-You are going to copy some files from my directory ~pconrad/public\_html/cs8/14S/labs/lab06/code into your lab06 directory.
+You are going to copy some files from my directory *~pconrad/public\_html/cs8/14S/labs/lab06/code* into your lab06 directory.

 ### On CSIL